vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 The IoT communication protocol chosen for your devices will need to have the corresponding port opened for the firewall that secures the IoT Edge Gateway device.
 In the case of this lab, an Azure Network Security Group (NSG) is used to secure the IoT Edge Gateway, so Inbound security rules for the NSG will be opened on these ports.

 In a production scenario, you will want to open only the minimum number of ports for your devices to communicate.
 If you are using MQTT, then only open port 8883 for inbound communications.
-Opening additional ports will introduce addition security attack vectors that attackers could take exploit.
+Opening additional ports will introduce addition security attack vectors that attackers could exploit.
 It is a security best practice to only open the minimum number of ports necessary for your solution.

 In this task, you will configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
-The necessary ports for MQTT, AMQP, and HTTPS communications need to be opened so the downstream IoT device(s) can communicate with the gateway.
+The necessary ports for MQTT, AMQP, and HTTPS communications will be opened so that the downstream IoT device(s) can communicate with the gateway using all three of the communication ports.

 1. If necessary, log in to your Azure portal using your Azure account credentials.